 - Encase The Bed: Pet dander settles into bedding and soft furnishings.
 Cover pillows, mattress, box spring and comforter with allergy bed encasings that have pore sizes small enough to protect against pet dander, such as Allergy Control® Cotton Performance or Pristine Complete encasings.

 - Wash Bedding: Any pillows, sheets, blankets or other bedding that aren’t encased should be washed weekly in hot water to remove allergens.
-If you can’t wash in hot water, use a laundry detergent designed to remove allergens in any wash temperature, such as Allersearch Allergen Wash.
+If you can’t wash in hot water, use a laundry detergent designed to remove allergens in any wash temperature, such as AllerTech Laundry Detergent.

 - Remove or Treat Carpets: Allergens settle to the floor, making the carpet a reservoir of allergy-causing particles.
 While it’s best to remove carpets, it’s an expensive step and not always desirable.
 Use specialized carpet treatments instead to inactivate allergens.
 Also, clean carpets with a HEPA filter vacuum to contain allergen particles and keep them from spreading back into the air.

 - Use Air Filters to Trap Particles in Your Central System: Keep those tiny pet dander particles from circulating throughout your house by trapping them with permanent or disposable air filters in your home’s central system.
-Make sure to select high quality filters that provide superior filtration, such as Allergy-Free® Aller-Pure® Gold Filters (permanent) or Allergy-Free® Aller-Pure® M.A.X.
-Filters (disposable).
+Make sure to select high quality filters that provide superior filtration, such as Allergy-Free® Aller-Pure® Gold Filters (permanent) or disposable HVAC and furnace filters.

 - Clean Air with HEPA Air Purifiers: Since pet dander stays airborne for longer and doesn’t settle as quickly to the floor, HEPA air purifiers are particularly helpful for trapping pet dander.
 Some air purifiers have additional carbon filters to remove pet odors for cleaner and fresher smelling air in your home.